edgeless-project/function-repository-api/README.md

 ## Overview

 The **Function Repository API** is a  component of [EDGELESS](https://edgeless-project.eu/), designed to store and manage both functions and workflows.
-This API allows for handling of multiple versions of functions, including their creation, update, deletion, and retrieval.
-It also provides tools for defining and managing workflows that utilize these functions.
+This API allows for handling multiple versions of functions, including their creation, update, deletion, and retrieval.
+It also provides tools for defining and managing workflows that use these functions.

 ## Features